prettydiff/biddle/readme.md

 ### install
 (not written yet)
-Downloads the requested resource, but decompresses and unpackages the tarball before writing files to disk.
+Downloads the requested resource, but decompresses and unpackages the zip before writing files to disk.

 ### list
 (not writte yet)